chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/keycloak-identity.md

   --identity $ID
 ```

 After logging in, the pipeline will be able to run any `chainctl` command under the assumed identity.
-To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repositories associated associated with the group.
+To test out this ability, this configuration runs the `chainctl images repos list` command to list all available image repositories associated associated with the organization.

 ```sh
 chainctl images repos list